wiseaidev/awesome-python/Chapter_02: Functions, File IO, Generators.md

 **import**

-`import` is used to import a module from a given list.
+It is used to import a module from a given list.

 ```python
 >>> help(__import__)